 Pre-auction previews of all auction items will be held from 10 a.m. to noon Sunday, February 8.

 Sale tables open at 10 a.m.
 Sunday and feature jewelry hand-picked by Karen Warhol, former owner of Name Dropper who has found the latest in France, Italy and New York.
 Jewelry tables this year will also be laden with old costume jewelry from the Estate of Mrs. George D. Unger.
+And speaking of Mrs. Unger, she was an avid collector of fabulous African baskets that you'll find at a fraction of their value.

 Sale tables also offer the usual array of tchotchkes -- china, crystal, vases, baskets, frames, etc. -- as well as new and gently used clothing, belts, purses and scarves in our flea market tent.